PolicyStat/edited/README.md

 <!-- DESCRIPTION/ -->

-Listens on editable elements and calls a provided callback when it discerns that a sensible edit was made.
+Listens on editable elements and calls a provided callback when it discerns that a significant edit was made.

 <!-- /DESCRIPTION -->